YunkeXiao/dash-daq-app-satellite-control-board/README.md

 # Dash-DAQ-Satellite-Dashboard

 ## Introduction
-A dash application that tracks satellites and displays live data captured by them.
+A Dash application that tracks satellites and displays live data captured by them.

 ### Satellite
 Artificial satellites are objects placed into orbit for various tasks, such as surveillance and transferring radio data across the world.
-It's important to monitor satellites to insure that they can accomplish their jobs, so information such as its position and elevation are, for example, useful to determine whether or not a satellite is deviating from its original path due to unforeseen circumstances.
+It's important to monitor satellites to ensure that they can accomplish their jobs, so information such as their position and elevation are, for example, useful to determine whether or not a satellite is deviating from its original path due to unforeseen circumstances.

 ### dash-daq